Sergey-Anfinogentov/GXBox_prep/README.md

 IDL rootines for working with SDO/HMI magnetograms.

 ## Dependencies
-All routines are designed to be used in [Solar Soft](http://www.lmsal.com/solarsoft/sswdoc/sswdoc_jtop.html) environment and requre SDO/HMI intrument package.
+All routines are designed to be used in [Solar Soft](http://www.lmsal.com/solarsoft/sswdoc/sswdoc_jtop.html) environment and requre _SDO/HMI_ and _Ontology_ packages.

 ## Routines